Microchip-MPLAB-Harmony/csp_apps_sam_a5d2/apps/flexcom/twi/slave/i2c_eeprom_emulation/readme.md

 ### Setting up [SAMA5D2 Xplained Ultra Evaluation Kit](https://www.microchip.com/DevelopmentTools/ProductDetails/ATSAMA5D2C-XULT)

-#### Addtional hardware required

-- SD Card with FAT32 file system

-#### Setting up the SD Card

-- Download harmony MPU bootstrap loader from this [location](firmware/at91bootstrap_sam_a5d2_xult.X/binaries/boot.bin)
-- Copy the downloaded boot loader binary( boot.bin) onto the SD card

 #### Setting up the board

-- SDMMC slot used for bootloading the application is SDMMC1
 - Short jumper JP2 (DEBUG_DIS)
 - Connect the Debug USB port on the board to the computer using a micro USB cable
 - On EXT2 header, connect FLEXCOM TWI SDA line on Pin 11 (PB28) and FLEXCOM TWI SCL line on Pin 12 (PB29) with the corresponding SDA and SCL lines of the FLEXCOM TWI master